Quantization Backdoors to Deep Learning Commercial Frameworks

 \subsection{Evaluation Results}

 To serve as a baseline reference, we have trained a clean full-precision model $M_{\rm cl}$ for each task per model architecture.
+For backdoored model training, it uses the data poisoning method~\cite{gu2017badnets} with a 1\% poison rate for all evaluations unless otherwise specified.
 The performance results are summarized in \autoref{tab:baseline}.
 Accordingly, each clean quantized model $\widetilde{M}_{\rm cl} \leftarrow \textsf{quantize} (M_{\rm cl})$ is obtained, and their performance is also evaluated.
 To specify, their CDAs are almost the same.